Online Updating Huber Robust Regression for Big Data Streams: Introduction

 \subsection{Related Works}

-Up to now, many scholars have invented different approaches to solve the problems aforementioned.
-For the first challenge, several methodologies have been proposed to address this issue, such as subsampling-based approaches, divide-and-conquer approaches and online updating approaches\citep{wangStatisticalMethodsComputing2016}.
-According to \citeauthor{wangStatisticalMethodsComputing2016}, some classic subsampling methods are bags of liitle bootstrap\citep{kleinerScalableBootstrapMassive2014}, leveraging\citep{2015Leveraging}, mean log-likelihood\citep{Faming2013A} and subsample-based MCMC\citep{2016AB}.
-As for divide-and-conquer, its most simple type, also called na\"ive divide-and-conquer or one-shot, is widely used in big data analysis.
-Its main idea is dividing complete datasets into several blocks, getting the local estimators on each block and calculating the global one by simple averaging.
-It has many applications in regression.
-For example, \citeauthor{zhangCommunicationefficientAlgorithmsStatistical2012} (\citeyear{zhangCommunicationefficientAlgorithmsStatistical2012}) analysed a communication efficient average mixture algorithm based on na\"ive dc to solve large-scale empirical risk minimization problems and also combined it with subsampling to achieve robustness to the amount of parallelization. \citeauthor{chenSplitandconquerApproachAnalysis2014} (\citeyear{chenSplitandconquerApproachAnalysis2014}) designed a split-and-conquer penalized regression, including $L_1$ penalty, SCAD and MCP.
-Their estimator is asymptotically equivalent with penalized estimator using entire datasets.
-Some research also applied na\"ive dc on high-dimensional big datasets. \citeauthor{2015Communication}(\citeyear{2015Communication}) devised an averaging debiased LASSO estimator that can be obtained distributedly and communication efficient on high dimensional settings. \citeauthor{batteyDistributedTestingEstimation2018}(\citeyear{batteyDistributedTestingEstimation2018}) cast their eyes on hypothesis testing and utilized divide-and-conquer to the context of sparse high dimensional Rao and Wald test, solving computation complexity increase due to high dimensional regularization problems.
-We can also find some non-linear applications like ridge regression\citep{2013Divide}, SVM\citep{2018Divide} etc. More na\"ive dc related literature can be seen in \citeauthor{2011Aggregated}(\citeyear{2011Aggregated}), \citeauthor{2016A}(\citeyear{2016A}),\citeauthor{zhuLeastSquareApproximationDistributed2021}(\citeyear{zhuLeastSquareApproximationDistributed2021}).
-However, na\"ive dc methods have a drawback, which is needing complete datasets before analysing to find appropriate block number.
-This may not become a consideration for ordinary big datasets but might be not possible for big data streams.
-As mentioned before, big data streams are generated continuously with such a big volume that is impossible to obtain entire datasets.
-Therefore, it is not applicable to big data streams.
+To address the storage limitation problem in big data analysis, many scholars have designed different methodologies , which can be loosely divided into three categories, i.e. subsampling-based approaches, divide-and-conquer approaches and online updating approaches\citep{wangStatisticalMethodsComputing2016}.
+According to \citeauthor{wangStatisticalMethodsComputing2016}(\citeyear{wangStatisticalMethodsComputing2016}), classic subsampling methods include bags of little bootstrap\citep{kleinerScalableBootstrapMassive2014}, leveraging\citep{2015Leveraging}, mean log-likelihood\citep{Faming2013A} and subsample-based MCMC\citep{2016AB}.
+Take Bags of Little Bootstrap as an example, \citeauthor{kleinerScalableBootstrapMassive2014}(\citeyear{kleinerScalableBootstrapMassive2014}) combined bootstrap with subsampling, which addressed the high computation problem of bootstrap in big data occasions.
+As for divide-and-conquer, its most simple type, also called na\"ive-divide-and-conquer or one-shot, is gaining much popularity.
+Its main idea is dividing complete datasets into several blocks, obtaining the local estimators on each block and calculating the global one by simple averaging.
+Na\"ive-dc has many applications in regression.
+For example, to solve large-scale empirical risk minimization problem, \citeauthor{zhangCommunicationefficientAlgorithmsStatistical2012}(\citeyear{zhangCommunicationefficientAlgorithmsStatistical2012}) analyzed a communicational efficient average mixture algorithm based on na\"ive-dc which is robust to the amount of parallelization. \citeauthor{chenSplitandconquerApproachAnalysis2014}(\citeyear{chenSplitandconquerApproachAnalysis2014}) designed a split-and-conquer penalized regression, including $L_1$ penalty, SCAD and MCP.
+Their estimator is asymptotically equivalent to penalized estimator using entire datasets.
+Furthermore, some research also applied na\"ive-dc on high-dimensional big datasets. \citeauthor{2015Communication}(\citeyear{2015Communication}) devised an averaging debiased LASSO estimator that can be obtained distributedly and communication efficient in high dimensional settings. \citeauthor{batteyDistributedTestingEstimation2018}(\citeyear{batteyDistributedTestingEstimation2018}) cast their eyes on hypothesis testing.
+They utilized divide-and-conquer in the context of sparse high dimensional Rao and Wald test, solving computation complexity increase due to high dimensional regularization problems.
+We can also find some non-linear applications like ridge regression\citep{2013Divide}, SVM\citep{2018Divide} etc. More na\"ive-dc related literature can be seen in \citeauthor{2011Aggregated}(\citeyear{2011Aggregated}), \citeauthor{2016A}(\citeyear{2016A}),\citeauthor{zhuLeastSquareApproximationDistributed2021}(\citeyear{zhuLeastSquareApproximationDistributed2021}).
+However, complete datasets are necessary for na\"ive-dc before analyzing to find the appropriate block number.
+While this issue might not arise for conventional big datasets, it is a crucial challenge for big data streams since the latter are incessantly generated with significant volume and velocity, making it infeasible to obtain complete data.